saforem2/tensor-networks/README.md

 # tensor-networks
 O(3) tensor network simulation.

-Main method defined in `sparsechrgmain.py`.
-For additional help with running as a script, try
+* `main` method defined in: `sparsechrgmain.py` for running the simulation as a script.

+* For additional help and a brief explanation of expected arguments, try:

 `python3 sparsechrgmain.py --help`

-to show expected arguments with brief description.

 ## Contact